Kim Sigler

 Kimber Cornellus Sigler, commonly known as Kim Sigler (né Zeigler; May 2, 1894 - November 30, 1953), was an American attorney and politician who served as the 40th governor of Michigan from 1947 to 1949.
+To date, Sigler is the last Republican to lose reelection as Governor of Michigan, losing to long-serving Governor G. Mennen Williams in 1948.

 Early life

 Sigler was born Kimber Cornellus Zeigler in Schuyler, Nebraska, the son of Bertha and David Zeigler.
 The family's surname was changed to Sigler during World War I. He was educated at the University of Michigan, and later at the University of Detroit Mercy where, in 1918, he received a law degree.
 Sigler established a successful legal career in various firms in Detroit, Hastings and Battle Creek, Michigan.
 He was also the special prosecutor in the grand jury investigation of corruption in the state legislature.
 He married Mae L. Pierson and they had one child together.

 Politics

 In 1928, Sigler was the Democratic candidate for Michigan Attorney General, yet was unsuccessful losing to Republican Wilber Marion Brucker, who was elected Governor of Michigan two years later.
 Sigler would later switch to the Republican Party.
 In 1942, he was a candidate in the Republican primary from the 8th District for a seat in the state senate.
 He was also a member of Rotary International.

 On November 5, 1946, Sigler, nicknamed Hollywood Kim, was elected Governor of Michigan, defeating former governor Murray Van Wagoner in the general election.
 During his two years in office, state agencies were reorganized and the department of administration was created.
 In 1947, he received his Private Pilot License.

 In 1948, he served as a delegate to the Republican National Convention, which re-nominated Thomas Dewey as their candidate for U.S. President to defeat President Harry S Truman, yet Dewey was again unsuccessful as he was against Franklin Roosevelt four years earlier.
 Dewey carried Michigan, but Sigler was unsuccessful that year, as he was defeated for re-election for governor by Democrat Soapy Williams.
 After running unsuccessfully for re-election, Sigler left office on January 1, 1949, and retired from political life.